Inconspicuous-person/ADA/DOCS/DATA.md

 ## SECTION 2 -- CONNECTIONS

 Connected to the data mcu at the current stage shall only be a serial link to the IO mcu (A maximum of 1Mbps) for offloading.
 No other connections shall be made to the to the DATA mcu.
+An irq is set for pin 2 and tx irq on 3.

 ## SECTION 3 -- FIRMWARE